Article 370: Land banks for industrial growth being created in J&K

 It may be recalled that the Union Government had said that the special status had hindered the development of J&K. The government had also said that Article 370, the special status that had been granted to J&K had bred a separatist mentality, which in turn led to terrorism fuelled from across the border.

-Further the special status had also proved to an obstacle for growth as a result of which it prevented investments in the state.
+Further, the special status had also proved to an obstacle for growth as a result of which it prevented investments in the state.
 There was a need to bring J&K under the ambit of the common laws of the nation, in a bid to promote growth which in turn would lead to job creation, the government had also said while abrogating the Article on August 5.